kirancoder/kirancoder.github.io/notes/Indirect_non_linear_constrains.md

   - Thrust limits
   - AoA bounds

-Indirect (Pontryagin) methods **can** handle these constraints, but only when the full Pontryagin + KKT conditions are applied.
+Indirect (Pontryagin) methods **can** handle these constraints, but only when the full Pontryagin + KKT structure is applied.

 ---